BloomTech-Labs/Labs25-SaverLife-TeamC-fe/README.md

 - This app will give working people the methods and motivation to take control of their financial future.

+Here's a quick video presentation to get you started: https://youtu.be/VTn3yK6lOGk

 ## Resources 👇

 ## Deployed App